Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-ChAUz indicates that it has focused its efforts on promoting the adoption of IPSAS via workshops and discussions with the Ministry of Finance, including the possibility of implementing a certificate program for public sector accountants in cooperation with the Association of Chartered Certified Accountants (ACCA).
-The chamber also reports to have been cooperating with the Uzbekistan Supreme Audit Institution to prepare for implementation of IPSAS by developing a methodology for auditing budget organizations and conducting a pilot training for staff.
+The Chamber reports that it has supported efforts to promote awareness of IPSAS through workshops and discussions with the Ministry of Finance, including consideration of potential professional certification programs for public sector accountants in cooperation with international partners.
+The Chamber has also reported cooperation with the Supreme Audit Institution of Uzbekistan to support preparedness for potential IPSAS implementation, including development of audit methodologies for budget organizations and pilot training activities for staff.

 Current Status: Execute